Record rent increases, low wages are driving an eviction crisis, U.S. Senate panel told - NewsBreak

 Record rent increases, low wages are driving an eviction crisis, U.S. Senate panel told

-Worker removes a table during an eviction.
-(Photo by Stephen Zenner/Getty Images)

-WASHINGTON — Witnesses in a Tuesday hearing detailed to a U.S. Senate committee how investors and stagnant wages are driving an eviction and housing crisis across the U.S.
+WASHINGTON — Investors and stagnant wages are driving an eviction and housing crisis across the U.S., witnesses in a Tuesday hearing detailed to a U.S. Senate committee.

 “More and more, investors are buying up single-family homes — homes that first-time homebuyers usually buy — and renting them out at sky-high rates,” Brown, a Democrat, said in his opening statement.
 “Twenty-eight percent of homes sold at the beginning of this year went to investors.”